 Once you have made the call to work out at home rather than join a public gym, you still have to decide what type of exercise you will do.
 If you are looking for the ultimate home gym for high caliber workouts in the comfort and privacy of your own home, look no further than Tytax Home Gyms.

 Indeed, you’ll find a load of standard features on the Tytax M1 system.
 These include an adjustable sliding bench, a counter-balance system, multiple safe spotting methods, and an accessory rack.
-Additionally, the are ten optional add-ons available, making the Tytax M1, not your ordinary exercise system.
+Additionally, there are ten optional add-ons available, making the Tytax M1, not your ordinary exercise system.

 It is by far superior in design, innovation, and versatility than any other home gym I have ever reviewed.
 Anyone who has the room and the budget for something in this class should buy the Tytax M1, absolutely no doubt about it.
 They are the best.